ray-project/ray/doc/source/ray-observability/user-guides/debug-apps/optimize-performance.rst

 1. The :ref:`timeline API <ray-core-timeline>` is available from Ray Dashboard.

-* First, you can download the chrome tracing file by clicking the download button.
+* Download the Chrome tracing file by clicking the download button.
 * Second, you can use tools like ``chrome://tracing`` or the `Perfetto UI <https://ui.perfetto.dev/>`_ and drop the downloaded chrome tracing file.
-We will use the Perfetto as it is the recommendation way to visualize chrome tracing files.
+Using the Perfetto UI is the recommended way to visualize Chrome tracing files.
-* Now, you can see the timeline visualization of Ray tasks and actors.
+* See the timeline visualization of Ray Tasks and Actors.
 There are Node rows (hardware) and Worker rows (processes).
-Each worker rows display a list of events (e.g., task scheduled, task running, input/output deserialization, etc.) happening from that worker over time.
+Each worker row displays a list of events (e.g., Task scheduled, Task running, input/output deserialization, etc.) from that Worker over time.

-2. You can also dump the tracing file as a JSON file by running ``ray timeline`` from the command line or ``ray.timeline`` from the Python API.
+2. You can also export the tracing file as a JSON file by running ``ray timeline`` from the command line or ``ray.timeline`` from the Python API.
 .. code-block:: python
 ray.timeline(filename="/tmp/timeline.json")

-To use the timeline, Ray profiling must be enabled by setting the ``RAY_PROFILING=1`` environment variable prior to starting Ray on every machine, and ``RAY_task_events_report_interval_ms`` must be larger than 0 (default 1000).
+To use the timeline, enable Ray profiling by setting the ``RAY_PROFILING=1`` environment variable prior to starting Ray on every machine, and setting the ``RAY_task_events_report_interval_ms`` to larger than 0 (default 1000).